huntdatacenter/docs/docs/faq/upgrade-of-operating-system.md

 ### R / Rstudio

-R version can slightly change, although the main version still remains the same.
+R version can slightly change, although the main version will remain the same.
 This should minimize any risk of affecting your scripts.
 Be aware that the operating system upgrade also upgrade system packages that your R-packages may relay on.

 ### Conda